patrickarlt/Shapeshifter.js/README.markdown

 Just instantiate a new Shapeshifter object with a media query and function to run when the query becomes true and a function to run when the query becomes false.

-These functions are evaluated on every resize and orientationchange event but are only run when the query has changed as opposed to running every resize and orientation change.
+The query is evaluated on every `resize` and `orientationchange` event but are only run when the query has changed from active to inactive as opposed to running every resize and orientation change.

 ## Browser Support

-Shapeshifter should work on any browser that supports mediaQueries and addEventListener.
+Shapeshifter.js should work on any browser that supports media queries and `addEventListener`.

-Chrome 11+
+* Chrome 11+
-Safari 4+
+* Safari 4+
-Firefox 4+
+* Firefox 4+
-Internet Explorer 9+
+* Internet Explorer 9+
-Opera 10.6+
+* Opera 10.6+
-iOS 3.2+
+* iOS 3.2+
-Android 2.1+
+* Android 2.1+

 ## Caveats